Photographing the 2023 Manchester Marathon for SENSE

-I was recently contacted by the UK Charity Sense to photograph the 2022 Manchester Marathon.
-Having worked with Sense previously, I was delighted to have the opportunity to do so again.
+I’m please to write that once again I’ve been contacted by the UK Charity Sense, this time to photograph the 2023 Manchester Marathon.
+I photographed the marathon for Sense last year, so I was delighted to be asked to do so once again.

 I will be posting images from the Marathon onto my social media, and into a dedicated gallery over the coming week, so feel free to hook up with me on there.